abircb/latex-cheat-sheet/README.md

 # Usage

-The extension is available on the Chrome Web Store.
-Check it out here.
+The extension is not yet available on the Chrome Web Store - it is pending review.

 __To run:__
 <ul>